 What is Greenwood?

 Any tree that has recently been felled is termed greenwood.
-It basically means the wood hasn’t dried out.
+It means the wood hasn’t dried out.
 This does create some challenges for a pole-lathe turner:

 Checks and cracks